arunnie92/Citrine-Informatics/README.md

   before: Chemical formula, Property 1 name, Property 1 value, Property 2 name, Property 2 value
   AFTER: Chemical_formula, Property_1_name, Property_1_value, Property_2_name, Property_2_value

-- The two posts and delete HTTP endpoints I've created take in a JSON object for request.body() that look similiar like so:
+- The two posts and delete HTTP endpoints I've created take in a JSON object for request.body() that look similiar like so (the values can be different as this is just a template):

-// The values can be different as this is just a template {
+    {
 	"Chemical_formula": "value",
 	"Property_1_name" : "value",
 	"Property_1_value" : value,
 	"Property_2_name" : "value",
 	"Property_2_value" : "value"
     }

 - All the source code is located in the 'src/main/java' folder, and the Main.java file in the 'spark' package runs the entire project.